Call-for-Code-for-Racial-Justice/Legit-Info/docs/STAGE2.md

 ```
 -h localhost --- this goes to the localhost, which port forwards to IBM Cloud
 -p 5432      --- this is the port that Postgresql listens to
--d fixpoldb  --- this is the database name
+-d cfcappdb  --- this is the database name
 -U pguser    --- this is the username
 -w           --- tells system to use PGPASSWORD environment variable
 ```